Call Us

 During a panic attack, the following strategies can help you to manage the symptoms:

-• Focus on controlling your breathing – breathe in slowly and deeply through your nose for three seconds, hold for two seconds and breathe out for three seconds.
+• Focus on controlling your breathing – breathe in slowly and deeply through your nose for 3 seconds, hold for 2 seconds and breathe out for 3 seconds.
 You may want to close your eyes to help you focus.
 By concentrating on your body and your breathing, you can break the panic cycle, calm your hyperventilation and reduce your chest pain

-• Remind yourself that this moment will pass – panic attacks can be incredibly frightening to experience.
-There are occasions where some may experience anxiety chest pain all day, but when you are having a panic attack, try to repeat a positive phrase such as: “I know this is a panic attack and I know it will pass”.
+• Remind yourself that this moment will pass – panic attacks can be incredibly frightening.
+There are occasions where some people may experience anxiety chest pain all day, but when you're having a panic attack, try to repeat a positive phrase such as: “I know this is a panic attack and I know it will pass”.
 This can serve as a reminder that the moment will disappear just as it appeared.
-Recognising the transience of a panic attack can help to lessen the worry caused by the symptoms, helping the panic attack to subside
+Recognising the transience of a panic attack can help to lessen the worry caused by the symptoms, helping the panic attack and associated chest pain to subside

 • Refocus – when you feel a panic attack start to pass, begin to focus on your surroundings rather than on the experience.
 Think carefully about what you can see, hear, taste, smell and touch.
 You may also want to hone in on a particular object, and think carefully about its shape, colour and size